Simple Landscaping Ideas for Front Yards

-- Follow natural access patterns when laying out walks.
-If you don't, children or dogs will carve their own paths right through your prize petunias.
-A straight path, though less charming, is the shortest and least expensive, and sometimes the most sensible.
+- Follow natural access patterns when laying out walkways.
+Children or dogs will carve their own paths right through your prize petunias if you don't.
+Though perhaps less charming, a straight path is the shortest, least expensive, and sometimes the most sensible.

 - Use curves, jogs, or steps only where there is a reason, not just to meander.
-Combine practicality with visual appeal by making walks at least 36 inches wide.
+Combine practicality with visual appeal by designing walkways at least 36 inches wide.
 If scale permits, 42 to 54 inches is better so two people can walk together.
 For an illusion of greater or lesser distance, widen one end.
-Extra width at curves is pleasant.
+A little extra width at curves is pleasant.

-- Ideally, walks should slope 1 to 5 percent, never more than 10 percent.
-If the entry is steeper, use curves, jogs, steps, or ramps.
-Let plants make the journey interesting.
+- Ideally, walkways should slope 1 to 5 percent, never more than 10 percent.
+Use curves, jogs, steps, or ramps if the entry is steeper.
+Let plants make the journey enjoyable.

 - Make walls, fences, or hedges near walks less than 2 feet so people can swing their arms or carry packages without feeling crowded.
 Between the walk and taller verticals, a buffer zone of ground cover, lawn, flowers, or mulch at least 2 feet wide gives more room for movement.

-- To add interest to walks, choose brick patterns or exposed-aggregate textures.
-If you have plain concrete walks, cover them with brick pavers, slate, or tile.
-Loose materials like tanbark or wood chips are fine for natural garden paths farther away from the house, but they result in too much tracking in if used for the front yard.
+- Loose materials like tanbark or wood chips are fine for natural garden paths farther away from the house, but they may result in too much tracking in the home if used for the front yard.

 Plan a Functional Entryway

-Pay particular attention when planning your front yard to making your home's entrance clear and inviting.
+When planning your front yard, pay particular attention to making your home's entrance clear and inviting.
 Use plants and structures to lead people where you can greet them most gracefully.
-Dramatize the front door with a lamppost, an accent shrub, a trellis to block the rain or wind, or pots of geraniums.
+You can also dramatize the front door with a lamppost, an accent shrub, a trellis to block the rain or wind, or pots of geraniums.

-Be sure knockers and bells are evident, at a convenient height, and not hidden behind a locked screen door.
+Be sure knockers and bells are easy to find, at a convenient height, and not inaccessible behind a locked screen door.
 The best stoops are large enough for two people to stand on with some cover from the elements and for doors to swing open.
 A bench here is a great help.

 Driveways, too, should be readily visible.
 A simple, low planting can mark the turn.
 If trees or shrubs obstruct the view, remove them for safety's sake.
 Where curves or slopes are involved, the placement of the driveway on one side of the yard or another can make a marked increase in visibility.